iffy/generalconference/data/eng/1978-10/005-revelation-on-priesthood-accepted-church-officers-sustained/text.md

-# Revelation on Priesthood Accepted, Church Officers Sustained
+# Revelation on Priesthood Accepted,Church Officers Sustained

 In early June of this year, the First Presidency announced that a revelation had been received by President Spencer W. Kimball extending priesthood and